Thinking of joining van life and living in a campervan? We spent 2 years traveling in our van across two continents and learned so much along the way.

-Balance gym day passes with frequent outdoors workouts like running, hiking, squats, lunges, sit-ups, pushups and taking stairs.
-Resistance bands can also be a great addition to your workout and don’t take much space in the van.
+Balance gym day passes with frequent outdoor workouts like running, hiking, squats, lunges, sit-ups, pushups, and taking stairs.
+Resistance bands can also be a great addition to your workout and don’t take up much space in the van.

 Tips For Keeping Up With Personal Hygiene In a Van

-If you want to read more on how we created a PVC pipe solar shower for our Honda Element SUV conversion, click here to read the post.
+If you want to read more about how we created a PVC pipe solar shower for our Honda Element SUV conversion, click here to read the post.

 24. Keep a set of wet wipes.
-Wet wipes are a live saver when a solar shower is not an option like in cities.
+Wet wipes are a lifesaver when a solar shower is not an option like in cities.
 We always keep a set of wet wipes in the van for emergencies.